 Our last stop was the gift shop, of course, which has a large selection of fun items, like bar signs, bumper stickers, mugs, candles, clothing items and glassware.
 Yes, you can order online.

-Visit the memorials at Lejeune Memorial Gardens
+One of the most moving things to do in Onslow County: Visit the memorials at Lejeune Memorial Gardens

 It was a rainy day when we visited Lejeune Memorial Gardens, but it was a pleasure to see the monuments and reflect on the people who have served our country.
 My father was technically too young to join the Marines in the 1940s, just after the war.
 But he lied about his age and joined when he was 16.